vlad17/vlad17.github.io/_posts/2017-05-25-jupyter-tricks.md

 ## Extensions

-My extensions here enable emacs keybindings, but unfortunately Chrome intercepts `ctrl-n`, so you can't use that one keybinding from Emacs.
+My extensions here enable emacs key bindings, but unfortunately Chrome intercepts `ctrl-n`, so you can't use that one key binding from Emacs.
 It sucks.
 Let me know if you know a workaround.
 [Enable with](https://github.com/ipython-contrib/jupyter_contrib_nbextensions):

 ```
 conda install -c conda-forge jupyter_contrib_nbextensions